Host tracks for NASCAR finales through the years

 Miami-Dade Homestead Motorsports Complex

-Notable: Homestead's 18-year run as host of the season finale was the longest for any track in series' history. … All three of Tony Stewart's championships in NASCAR's top series were clinched here. … The track has been reconfigured twice since first hosting NASCAR national series events in 1995.
+Notable: Homestead's 18-year run as host of the season finale was the longest for any track in series' history, and it returns as the championship venue in 2026. … All seven of Jimmie Johnson's seven championships in NASCAR's top series were clinched here, as were all three of Tony Stewart's Cup titles. … The track has been reconfigured twice since first hosting NASCAR national series events in 1995.

 Robert Laberge | Getty Images